gurezende/RAG-in-PDF/README.md

 ## Known Issues

-Memory still not available for the Dockerized version.
+Fixed: Memory is now available for the Dockerized version.

 ## About